forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 This is why it is important to think about what ratchet is best, and we will take a look together at all your options.
 This is also why I am not writing the “best ratchet” because ratchets are a personal choice and different for each mechanic.

 You have to get the one that fits you.
 Sometimes it takes trying some out to find the right one for you.
 So, I have reviewed 10 different ratchets for professionals.
+I also wrote a [complete tool guide](/the-tool-guide-for-new-diesel-mechanics/) if you're interested.

 They vary in style and price points. **We are only going to look at 3/8” ratchets.
 All the specs that I compare are explained in the buyer's guide at the bottom.**

 ## [Skip To The Buyers Guide](#guide)